 where $\alpha \in \Gamma(\mathcal{S}_\pm)$ and $e^\mp \in \Gamma(V_\mp)$. \end{lemma}

-We note that the right hand side of \eqref{eq:Ricci+-op} is not tensorial in $e^\mp \in \Gamma(V_\mp)$, and therefore it should be understood as follows (e.g. for $Ric^+$): given $x \in M$ and $e^- \in V_{-|x}$ such that $\pi(e^-) \neq 0$, we choose an orthogonal frame $\{e_i^+\}$ around $x$ for $V_+$ which satisfies $D_{e^-}e_i^+ = 0$.
+\begin{proof} It is easy to see that the right hand side of \eqref{eq:Ricci+-op} is tensorial in $e^\mp \in \Gamma(V_\mp)$.
+To evaluate \eqref{eq:Ricci+-op}, we choose an orthogonal frame $\{e_i^+\}$ for $V_+$ around $x \in M$ which satisfies $D_{e^-}e_i^+ = 0$ at the point $x$.
 This frame can constructed as in the proof of Proposition \ref{propo:Riccitorsion}, by smooth extension of the parallel transport for the $V_-$-connection $D^+_-$ along a curve starting at $x$ with initial velocity $\pi(e^-)$ (see e.g. \cite{Loja}).
-Then, using the $V_+$-connection $D^-_+$, extend $e^-$ by parallel transport along curves $\gamma_i$ starting at $x$ with velocities $\pi(e^+_{i|x}) \in T_x M$.
-Finally, take the following expression as the definition of the right hand side of \eqref{eq:Ricci+-op} at the point $x \in M$:

-Note that the operators $\slashed D^+$ and $D_-^+$ as well as the parallel transport of $e^-$ along the curves $\gamma_i$ are independent of choices, by Lemma \ref{lem:mixedfixed}.
-Thus, formula \eqref{eq:Ricci+-op} can be taken as an alternative definition of the Ricci tensors, without relying on Proposition \ref{propo:Riccitorsion}.
+With the conventions above we have